 Find a way to add value to the relationship.
 Mentoring is a two-way street and mentees can also help mentors grow.

+Be intentional with your time.
 I regret not making the absolute most out of the program as I was so busy with work.
 I missed a few networking events and I regret not making the most of those opportunities.